-Prior to SWaN, Mr. Schaufeld founded and led NEW Corp. (“NEW”), acquired by Asurion in 2008 (now NEWAsurion Corp.).
-NEWAsurion is now the world’s largest consumer product protection company, employing over 17,000 people worldwide.
+Prior to SWaN, Mr. Schaufeld founded and led National Electronics Warranty Corporation (NEW), which was acquired by Asurion in 2008 (now NEWAsurion).
+NEWAsurion is the world’s largest consumer product protection company, employing over 20,000 people worldwide.
 During his tenure, NEW was recognized by Inc. Magazine in its “Inc. 500” list of the fastest growing private companies.
-He is the patent holder of the Rigid Insurance Form.
+He is the patent holder of the Rigid Insurance Form and a Founder and former President of the Service Contract Industry Council (SCIC).

-Mr. Schaufeld and his wife, Karen, live in Virginia and are active in organizations dedicated to early childhood development, literacy, health, environment, peace and the arts.
-He sits on the boards of Fight for Children and the Wolf Trap Foundation.
-He is a member of Venture Philanthropy Partners and is an active supporter of the Schaufeld Family Heart Center of the Inova Loudoun Hospital, the Fredrick D. and Karen G. Schaufeld Lower School of Loudoun Country Day School, Leesburg, VA and the United Way Fredrick D. Schaufeld Scholarship program, Westbury, NY.
+Mr. Schaufeld and his wife, Karen, live in Virginia and are active in organizations dedicated to education, health, environment, peace, inter-faith tolerance, military support and the arts.
+He is the chairman of the Inova Health System Foundation and sits on the board of the Wolf Trap Foundation.
+He is a member of Venture Philanthropy Partners and a supporter of the Schaufeld Family Heart Center of the Inova Loudoun Hospital, the Schaufeld Program for Prostate Cancer in Black Men of the Johns Hopkins University Hospital, the Fredrick D. and Karen G. Schaufeld Lower School of Loudoun Country Day School, Leesburg, VA, the Fredrick D. Schaufeld Scholarship program, Westbury, NY, Lehigh University’s Karen Shihadeh Schaufeld and Fredrick D. Schaufeld Endowed Scholarship Fund and Joachim Schaufeld Center for Jewish Life, the Emil and Grace Shihadeh Innovation Center, Winchester, VA, All Ages Read Together, 100 Women Strong and the OneVoice Movement.
+He is a recipient of the Loudoun Laurels award and the Loudoun County Boy Scouts’ Good Scout award.

 Mr. Schaufeld received his BA in Government from Lehigh University.

-Mr. Nader is actively involved in a number of philanthropic, business and community organizations.
-He currently serves as the Chairman of the Inova Health System Board of Trustees.
-Inova is a not-for-profit healthcare system based in Northern Virginia that serves more than two million people each year throughout the Washington, DC metro area and beyond.
-Mr. Nader is a member of The Economic Club of Washington, DC, and a member of Young Presidents’ Organization Gold (formerly the World Presidents' Organization).
+Mr. Nader serves on a number of volunteer and for-profit Boards.
+He currently is the Chairman of the Inova Health System Board of Trustees.
+Inova is a not-for-profit healthcare system based in Northern Virginia that serves more than two million people each year throughout the Washington, D.C. metro area and beyond.
+He is the past chairman of the Inova Health System Foundation Board where he has served since 2001.

 In 2001, Mr. Strasser joined Andor Capital, where he built and led its consumer team.
 Andor Capital was one of the largest long/short hedge funds at the time with over $10B in AUM.